aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/using-aspose-slides-with-reportviewer-2010-and-2012/_index.md

 ```
 ## **Using from Windows Forms**
-Optionally you can add Export buttons to TollStripPanel of ReportViewer by adding next code to Form's constructor:
+You may want to add Export buttons to TollStripPanel of ReportViewer by adding this code to the Form's constructor:

 [**C#**]()